-A quick stop at the rehabilitation center is a must when you want to know more about the preservation of these animals.
+A quick stop at the rehabilitation centre is a must when you want to know more about the preservation of these animals.
 The tour involves a lot about plastics and the environment.
 You will get to see some rehab turtles during the tour.
-The money for the cost of the ticket is donated straight to the turtle rehab center.
+The money for the cost of the ticket is donated straight to the turtle rehab centre.

 Tours run daily from 1.00 pm.
 They are 45 minutes in duration, with a maximum of 15 guests and are accompanied by a tour guide.
 It costs $11.50 AUD for an adult and $7.00 AUD for a child (4-13 years).
 Proceeds of the tickets sale go back into the wildlife protection and rehabilitation.
 To book a tour you have to go to the General Store (next to Foxy’s Bar) or at Resort Guests at the hotel reception.